 In Wicked, Dr. Dillamond is found dead in his laboratory with a slit throat.
 The official verdict is that he accidentally cut himself when he bumped into a broken magnifying lens.
 No one believes this.

-Tom Robinson's escape could be another example.
-It's rather difficult to believe a one-armed man could climb a fence at all, much less at a speed that necessitated the use of lethal force to prevent his escape.
+Tom Robinson's escape was likely another example.
+It's rather difficult to believe a man with one functioning hand could climb a fence at all, much less at a speed that necessitated the use of lethal force to prevent his escape.

 In Big Trouble, Arthur Herk spends the entire book dodging several hitmen who were hired to kill him for embezzling from his less-than-honest company.
 The "Where Are They Now?"
 Epilogue says that he died in a fishing accident, which was odd because he never fished.